keltia/dmarc-rs/README.md

 On Windows systems, the above `cargo` command should work directly in a Powershell window.

+### Packaging

+I will insert here references to the binary packages in different distributions when available.

 ## Dependencies

-The main parsing stuff is done by `serde & associates and CLI handling is `clap`:
+The main XML parsing stuff is done by `serde` & associates and CLI handling is done with `clap`:

 - [clap](https://lib.rs/crates/clap)
 - [serde](https://libs.rs/crates/serde)